 Exfoliation, when done properly, is different in both intent and execution.
 The goal is not to manage itch in the moment.
 It is to loosen and lift existing scale so it can be removed without tearing the skin underneath.
 When exfoliation is done well, it supports flake removal without increasing scalp irritation and reduces the urge to scratch.

 A brush with firm, rounded tips behaves differently.
 Because the bristles do not collapse on contact, they can lift scalp flakes with very light pressure.
 That efficiency matters.
 When flakes lift easily, fewer passes are needed and the scalp is disturbed less.
 Firm does not mean sharp.
 The tips should be smooth and rounded so contact is controlled rather than abrasive.
-This approach is better suited for scalp exfoliation when dandruff or buildup is present.

 Pressure is the variable that makes or breaks exfoliation.
 It should work with the lightest contact possible.
 The brush should rest on the scalp and move gently rather than press down.
 If pressure is required to get flakes to move, exfoliation has crossed into irritation.
 Direction also matters.
 Short, controlled circular movements tend to work better than long dragging strokes, which increase friction regardless of brush type.